rpgp/rpgp/docs/openpgp.md

 Of these, ML-KEM-768+X25519 keys may be used as encryption subkeys of v4 keys.
 All other of the PQC algorithms may only be used in v6 OpenPGP keys.

-rPGP implements support for the latest version of this draft ("draft-ietf-openpgp-pqc-12"), feature-gated as `draft-pqc`.
+rPGP implements full support for RFC 9980, feature-gated as `pqc`.

-Note that, as the standard is not finalized, applications should *not emit these formats in production* use yet!
-That said, rPGP's implementation enables experimentation with PQC today (and it has been shown to interoperate with other implementations).

 ## Legacy